qwx9/strangepg/README.md

 not sure what and how to fix.

 Less major bugs:
-- strawk could still use less memory and be faster; its language is very limited;
-yet to be hooked up to external memory.
 - The selection box is a kludge and is stupidly resource-heavy.
 - The selection box currently only works in one direction.
 - Only one node can be moved at a time.